-Management is responsible for the other information.
-The other information comprises information included in the Company's 2023 Directors' Report.
+The Board of Directors and management are responsible for the other information.
+The other information comprises the information included in the Board of Directors' report but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.